2020 World Juniors: Breakout Candidates & Sleeper Prospects

 Czech Republic

-Jakub Lauko and Jan Jenik still aren’t household names but could be by tournament’s end.
+Jakub Lauko and Jan Jenik aren’t getting enough hype as third-rounders but could be touted as top prospects by tournament’s end.
 They will lead the Czech offence, with help from Matej Pekar and Michal Teply, while Matej Blumel and Karel Plasek could come away looking like later-round steals.

 Martin Hugo Has will be in the spotlight on defence, while undrafted Libor Zabransky has performed well in age-group tournaments and previously captained the Czechs.